|BIOGRAPHY||HOME | BIOGRAPHY | AUTHOR | GUEST SPEAKER | GRAPHIC ART | EXHIBIT DESIGNER | FILMMAKER | CONTACT|

 2007 Historical Society of Michigan: State History Award: for distinguished volunteer service in promoting Michigan's submerged maritime heritage.

-2006/2007 Waterfront Film Festival Debuts of her documentaries: Icebound Found and She Died a Hard Death.
+2007 Waterfront Film Festival Debut of She Died a Hard Death.

 CO-FOUNDER - MICHIGAN SHIPWRECK RESEARCH ASSOCIATES